DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 Forgejo isn't installed yet).
-**Note** that you might have to actually type the whole URL including `http://` in the browser, because nowadays browsers only open URLs without protocol (`http://`) for known top level domains, otherwise they'll open a web search using "git.example.lan" or whatever you typed in as search query...
+**Note** that you might have to actually type the whole URL including `http://` in the browser, because nowadays browsers only open URLs without protocol (`http://`) for known top level domains, otherwise they'll open a web search using "git.example.lan" or whatever you typed in as search query[^customtldworkaround]..

 As mentioned before, this uses plain HTTP, no HTTPS encryption, because:
 1. That would be a PITA to set up for a custom/local domain (you'd have to create your own pseudo-CA